Colombian–Peruvian territorial dispute: Background

+Conflict (1821–1934)

 Wars of Independence

 The formal independence of Guayaquil was declared on October 9, 1820, establishing the Free Province of Guayaquil and beginning the proclaimed state's independence campaign.
 Public opinion was divided into three: one part supported annexation to the Protectorate of Peru, another annexation to the Republic of Colombia, and another supported independence.

 Around the same time, a newly independent Republic of Colombia established three provinces in October 1821: the northern, central, and southern provinces.
 The latter nominally included the Jaén de Bracamoros Province.
 The province, however, had declared itself part of the Presidency of Trujillo on June 4, alongside Tumbes on January 7 and Maynas on August 19.
 With the entry of San Martín's troops into Lima on June 9, the Peruvian proclamation of independence took place on July 28 of the same year, and Trujillo, Tumbes, Jaén and Maynas being integrated into the new state.

 On July 22, 1822, Antonio José de Sucre ordered Jaén to swear to the Colombian constitution and thus, to form part of Colombia.
 The city rejected the mandate, arguing that it had deputies in the Peruvian Congress.
 Simón Bolívar himself made Sucre desist from his plans for the same reasons.